voxelbonecloud/headless-docker/README.md

 LOG_RETENTION will default to 30 days if left unset or removed.

-Values with a default of "false" can also be omitted if preferred.
+Values with a default of "false" or related to repos can also be omitted if preferred when not in use.

 ```
 CONFIG_FILE="Config.json"